-How to’s, tips, and systems advice from the leader in startup accounting.
+How to’s, accounting tips, hiring guide and systems advice from the leader in startup accounting.

 Good accounting requires work - is it even worth it for startups?
 For high-growth startups, especially ones that expect to raise venture capital, management needs access to high quality financial statements.
 Not only are these necessary for running a highly functioning business, but companies that have a good accounting system, process and data de-risk VC due diligence (and improve the odds of surviving an audit by the IRS).